gearglow/ReptiliaWithATwist/The List.md

 "The girl has a point," Karkaroff said.
 "Perhaps ve could add some new tasks, as vell.
 Nothing so arduous as all that to organize," he temporalized.
 "A simple duel."

 "I like zis," Maxime said.
-"Make it _two_ duels -- one wanded, one without.
+"Make it _two_ duels -- one wanded, one wizout.
 Zat leaves just one more task to add."

 Elysia shrugged.
 "Seeker's duel?
 I know at least three of us are seekers.
 Fleur, do you play quidditch, by chance?"